apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 .. versionchanged:: ATCv8
 	The values in ``input.json`` for the ``"hidden"`` properties have been changed from ``"1"`` and ``"0"`` to ``true`` and ``false``.

+.. versionchanged:: ATCv8
+	Python 2.x is no longer supported by the postinstall script.

 .. _to-upgrading:

 Upgrading